Thiararapeter/Super-SMTP-For-Wordpress/Readme.txt

 3. Browse for the plugin file (`super-smtp.zip`) on your computer.
 4. Click "Install Now" and then hit the activate button.

+**Contributors:**
+- Thiarara

+"Super SMTP" is open-source software.
+The listed contributor has contributed to this plugin.
 == Frequently Asked Questions ==

 No frequently asked questions were found.

 == Upgrade Notice ==